River861/ROLEX/README.md

     ```

 * Results:
-    * Throughput: the throughput of **ROLEX_dev** among all the cluster will be shown in the terminal of the first node (with 10 epoches by default).
+    * Throughput: the throughput of **ROLEX** among all the cluster will be shown in the terminal of the first node (with 10 epoches by default).
     * Latency: execute the following command in **one** node to calculate the latency results of the whole cluster:
         ```shell
         python3 ../us_lat/cluster_latency.py <CN_num> <epoch_start> <epoch_num>